faassen/bowerstatic/doc/integrating.rst

 Including Static Resources in a HTML page
 -----------------------------------------

+.. sidebar:: Errors

+  If you try to include a component that was not installed, you get an ``bowerstatic.Error`` exception.
+The ``bower_components`` directory is read during startup, so if you just installed that component using ``bower install``, you need to restart the server.

+  If you try to refer to a refer to a file in a component that does not exist you also get an ``bowerstatic.Error`` exception.
+If that file then gets added (through a ``bower upgrade`` or if it's in a local component) it will be found without the need for a restart.

 Now that we have a ``components`` object we can start including static resources from these components in a HTML page.
 BowerStatic provides an easy, automatic way for you to do this from Python.